drichard/mindmaps/README.md

 # mindmaps
-mindmapsis a prototype of an HTML5 based mind mapping application.
+mindmaps is a prototype of an HTML5 based mind mapping application.
 It lets you create neat looking mind maps in the browser.

 ## HTML5 goodness
 - Written entirely in JavaScript